 Parenting Time or “Visitation” Rights

 Illinois does not have a boilerplate “standard possession order” like some other states.
 Instead, most Parenting Judgments contain three parts:

 - Residential or School Schedule: There is quite a bit of flexibility in determining a parenting schedule; for example, many parents choose weekends that begin on Friday when school is dismissed and ends on Monday when school resumes, to minimize physical contact between the spouses.
 The amount of time spent with each parent can vary based upon many factors such as: work schedules, child’s schedule, distance between homes, and more.
 The key is to find the best fit for your family and to not try to fit the “normal” schedule into your life if it does not work for you.

 - Holiday Schedule: Major holidays (such as Thanksgiving and Christmas) usually alternate by year.
 Special rules typically control minor holidays (Easter and Labor Day) as well as the children’s birthdays.

 - Summer Break Schedule: In general, physical custody flips during the summer.
 The children spend most of their time with the non-custodial parent, and the custodial parent adheres to a residential visitation schedule.

-A custody order can be modified based on changed circumstances.
-To change designation, the requesting parent essentially needs to prove that the current custodial parent is not fit for the role.
-Finally, a motion to modify can also include a demand for makeup visitation, if applicable.
+A Parenting Judgment can be modified based on changed circumstances.
+To change designation, the requesting parent essentially needs to prove that there has been a substantial change in circumstances between the time that the Judgment was entered and the present.
+Finally, a motion to modify can also include a demand for makeup parenting time, if applicable.

 For prompt assistance from an experienced Mokena family law attorney, contact attorney Brian W. Reidy today.